JamiePike/UntargetedMetabolomics/docs/NovDec22_Log.md

 I generated heatmaps from these to see how the samples grouped:

-Clustered using all features | clustered using sig 143 features :-------:|:-------:
+Clustered using all features | Clustered using sig 143 features :-------:|:-------:
 ![Clustered using all features ](/NovDec22/MetaboAnalyst/05_EarlySamplesRemoved_121023_Analysis/NoGrouping-AllSamples/AllSamplesClustered.svg) | ![clustered using sig 143 features ](/NovDec22/MetaboAnalyst/05_EarlySamplesRemoved_121023_Analysis/NoGrouping-AllSamples/Sig143FeaturesClustered.svg)